 Rose Heyworth Colliery.

-The Rose Heyworth Colliery was sunk in 1874 under the directorship of Mr Lawrence Heyworth Managing Director of the South Wales Colliery Company.
-The Company already owned Cwmtillery (The South Wales Colliery) and the first coal raised at Roseheyworth was in 1876-77, though may well have been later as it is not on a list of Collieries producing coal in 1879?
+The Rose Heyworth Colliery was sunk in 1874 under the directorship of Mr Lawrence Heyworth managing director of the South Wales Colliery Company.
+The company already owned Cwmtillery Colliery (The South Wales Colliery) and the first coal raised at Rose Heyworth Colliery was in 1876-77, though may well have been later as it is not on a list of collieries producing coal in 1879?

-Its opening came fairly late in the development of Abertillery, large scale mining in the area had started in the early 1840s with the sinking of the first deep mine at Cwmtillery by Mr Thomas Brown and the development of the Penybont Tillery Colliery in 1848-50 by Messrs Price brothers.
+Its opening came fairly late in the development of coal mining at Abertillery, large scale mining in the area had started in the early 1840’s with the sinking of the first deep mine at Cwmtillery by Mr Thomas Brown and the development of the Penybont Tillery Colliery in 1848-50 by Messrs Price brothers of Brecon.

-Accidentally Mr Grunin put-up in Mr Heyworth’s lodgings after changing his mind to travel to Portugal instead and they shared the same passage to Lisbon.
-Introducing him to the many merchants of the place Lawrence speedily received many orders not only for goods that the Heyworth’s produced but for other articles that he would take a commission on for supplying.
-Lawrence remained abroad for several years arriving in London he boarded a ship for the continent and opened up trade with the merchants of Spain and Portugal.
-On his return to England in 1819 he bought Yew Tree estate near Liverpool and married his second cousin Elizabeth Aked in 1820.
-They had six children, Lawrencia born Oct 1821, Peter George born June 1823, John born Oct 1824, Elizabeth born Oct 1825, James Ormerod, Born July 1827 and Lawrence Heyworth Feb 1831.
+Accidentally Mr Grunin put-up in Mr Heyworth’s lodgings after changing his mind on going to London and decided to travel to Portugal instead and they shared the same passage to Lisbon.
+Introducing him to the many merchants of the place Lawrence Heyworth senior speedily received many orders not only for goods that the Heyworth’s produced but for other articles that he would take a commission on for supplying.
+Lawrence Heyworth senior remained abroad for several years, arriving in London he boarded a ship for the continent again and opened up trade with the merchants of Spain and Portugal.
+On his return to England in 1819 he bought Yew Tree estate near Liverpool and in 1820 married his second cousin Elizabeth Aked.
+They had six children, Lawrencia Heyworth, born October 1821, Peter George Heyworth, born June 1823, John Heyworth, born October 1824, Elizabeth Heyworth, born October 1825, James Ormerod Heyworth, born July 1827 and Lawrence Heyworth, born February 1831.

 Mr Lawrence Heyworth Jnr and Family.

 Mr Lawrence Heyworth was born on 15th February 1831, the youngest son of Lawrence Heyworth, a merchant, land and railway proprietor and Member of Parliament for West Derby in Liverpool, who resided at Yew Tree Manor, Walton-on-the-Hill, Lancashire.
-Like Lawrence Heyworth senior, his wife-to-be (Rosina Kate Mortimer) was from a wealthy background.
+Like Lawrence Heyworth senior, his wife-to-be Miss Rosina Kate Mortimer, was from a wealthy background.

 Mrs Rosina Kate Heyworth nee Mortimer.

 Miss Rosina Kate Mortimer was born on 19th August 1844 and baptised just under a month later at the Army’s Chaplin’s Station in Mercara (now, Madikeri), in India, an area some refer to as the Wales of India with its misty hills, lush forests, and breathtaking views.
-Her father Mr John Basterville Mortimer was a Lieutenant in the British Armed Forces and after he died, her mother Susan (nee Payne) married banker and magistrate Mr John Bates in 1855.
+Her father Mr John Basterville Mortimer was a lieutenant in the British Armed Forces, after he died in 1855, her mother Susan nee Payne married banker and magistrate Mr John Bates.

-In 1872 Lawrence Heyworth became the Chairman of the Crumlin Viaduct Works and was financially involved in the Argentinian Railway Company.
-Several years earlier he had become Chairman of the South Wales Colliery Company, which had been originally established by Mr Crawshay Bailey, Mr Kennard and Mr Thomas Brown Esq in 1864 to purchase the Cwmtillery Colliery – Ty Nicholas from Mr John Russell Esq of Risca.
-Mr Russell was also involved in the company in some way and his daughter Ellen had married John Selwyn Payne, Rose’s uncle.
+In 1864 Mr Heyworth become a director of the South Wales Colliery Company, which had been established by Mr Crawshay Bailey, Mr Kennard and Mr Thomas Brown Esq to purchase the Ty Nicholas Colliery, Cwmtillery Colliery from Mr John Russell Esq of Risca.
+Mr John Russell Esq had a daughter Miss Ellen Russell, she had married John Selwyn Payne, Mrs Rose Heyworth’s uncle.

 The Roseheyworth Colliery Planning and Construction.

 The sinkers for the Roseheyworth Colliery were housed in specially built wooden houses on the bank close by where the park is today.
-They were 3 blocks of 4 houses, while later many of the original workers at Rose Heyworth colliery were housed in new cottages designed by Mr Lawrence Heyworth.
-These were called Clyn Mawr Cottages, named after the area Clyn Mawr, upon which stood the 3 Clyn Mawr Farms, Clyn Mawr Uchaf, Isaf and the middle Canol farm.
-These rows later became known as Newtown and finally Blaenau Gwent Rows, as they are today.
+They were three blocks of four houses, a short while later, many of the original workers at Rose Heyworth colliery were housed in new cottages designed by Mr Lawrence Heyworth himself.
+These were called Clyn Mawr Cottages, named after the area Clyn Mawr, upon which stood the three Clyn Mawr Farms, Clyn Mawr Uchaf, Clyn Mawr Isaf and the middle farm Clyn Mawr Canol.
+The Clyn Mawr Cottages later became known as Newtown and finally Blaenau Gwent Rows, as they are today.

 In 1896, there were 1,625 men producing coal from the old coal, three quarter, big, and elled seams at Rose Heyworth and Cwmtillery.